Lee Frost (footballer): Chelsea

 A winger, Frost began his career in the youth system at Second Division club Chelsea, signing his first professional contract in July 1976.
-He had to wait until 15 April 1978 to make his first team debut, which came with a start in a 2–0 First Division defeat to Aston Villa.
+He had to wait until 15 April 1978 to make his first-team debut, which came with a start in a 2–0 First Division defeat to Aston Villa.
+Frost joined newly promoted Third Division club Brentford on a one-month loan in October 1978.
+He made six appearances without scoring before his loan expired.

 Chelsea's relegation at the end of the 1978–79 season opened up a place in the team and he made his first appearance of 1979–80 on 20 October 1979.
 He scored his first senior goal as 10-man Chelsea beat Cardiff City 2–1.
 Frost made a name for himself on his following appearance, scoring a hat-trick in a win over Orient on 10 November and following up with another goal in a 2–1 victory over West Ham United.
 He made semi-regular appearances through to March 1980 and finished the 1979–80 season with five goals in 12 appearances.

-Frost made his first appearance of the 1980–81 season on 3 September 1980, with a start in a 1–1 League Cup second round second leg draw with Cardiff City.
-It proved to be his final appearance for the club and he departed in December 1980, having made 18 appearances and scored five goals during just under two-and-a-half years in the first team squad at Stamford Bridge.

-Brentford (loan)

-Frost joined newly promoted Third Division club Brentford on a one-month loan in October 1978.
-He made six appearances without scoring before his loan expired.

-MYPA (loan)

 Frost moved to Finland to join 1.
 Divisioona club MYPA on loan during the 1980 season.
 He scored three goals for the club.

+Frost made his first appearance of the 1980–81 season on 3 September 1980, with a start in a 1–1 League Cup second-round second-leg draw with Cardiff City.
+It proved to be his final appearance for the club and he departed in December 1980, having made 18 appearances and scored five goals during just under two and a half years in the first-team squad at Stamford Bridge.

-Brentford (permanent transfer)
+Brentford

 Frost and Chelsea teammate Gary Johnson joined Brentford permanently in a £15,000 deal in December 1980.
-Frost scored three goals in 15 appearances before being released at the end of the 1980–81 season.
+Frost scored three goals in 15 appearances before his release at the end of the 1980–81 season.

-Non-league football
+Non-League football

-After his release from Brentford, Frost dropped into non-league football and appeared for Southern League clubs Addlestone & Weybridge Town and Crawley Town.
+After his release from Brentford, Frost dropped into non-League football and played for Southern League clubs Addlestone & Weybridge Town, Salisbury and Crawley Town.